TenebrisNoctua/ClassPP/docs/tutorials/best-practices/composition.md

 	}
 }
 ```
-In the example above, we have `GroundCoffee` and `Coffee` classes who are used within the `Grinder` and `BrewingUnit` classes, and the `CoffeeMachine` class that uses them.
+In the example above, we have `GroundCoffee` and `Coffee` classes which are used within the `Grinder` and `BrewingUnit` classes, and the `CoffeeMachine` class that uses them.
 As you can see in the example, `CoffeeMachine` only exposes a `brewCoffee` method, that brews a `Coffee` and returns it.
 (Implementation details are skipped for the sake of clarity.)

 Like we have discussed in the [Encapsulation](encapsulation.md) page, by restricting access through only exposing a method to brew a coffee, we allow for data integrity, so we can be sure that `CoffeeMachine`'s `Grinder` and `BrewingUnit` objects will not change, and they cannot be accessed directly.